thomasgillanscott/oneconsultation-docs/README.md

 For more general and non-technical information about the problems that OneConsultation solves and how it can add value to your organisation, visit our [OneConsultation site](https://oneconsultation.net).

+To check the status of OneConsultation at any time, or to review scheduled maintenance or known incidents, please visit and bookmark out status page: [status.oneconsultation.net](https://status.oneconsultation.net)

 ## [Getting Started FAQs](getting-started.md)
 About OneConsultation, the problems it solves and how it integrates with your existing systems.
 A living collection of FAQs which is updated based on your feedback.